DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Serial and TFT Output Example:

 This demo code will connect to your AdafruitIO feed key named "sense-temp" and post a float temperature value in Fareinheit from the on-board BMP280 sensor.
 The feed key isn't necessarily the same as your feed name.
 You can change the name of an AdafruitIO feed.
 You cannot change the name of a feed key once created.
-The feed key is not your AdafruitIO key, feed keys are created per feed.
+When you create a new feed in AdafruitIO a feed key is automatically generated based on the feed name.
+You can only get the feed key after you've created a new feed.
 ```
 Auto-reload is on.
 Simply save files over USB to run them or enter REPL to disable.
 code.py output: